ed1-ble/Numdle/README.md

 - Features daily word rotation (although technically the word rotates every 6 hours)
 - Word validation against word list with 10k+ words!
 - Bonus squares acting as clues!
 Sum up the words to see if they match the hinted score!
+- Mobile compatible UI and a custom keypad/keyboard thingy!

 ![FEATURES](numdlePracMode.png)